 Color analysis

 We separated tissue images into tissue regions and non-tissue regions.
 To examine the differences in tissue color in the first and second scanned images, we measured the L1-norm distance between color distributions of images in each color channel; i.e., red (R), green (G), and blue (B).
-The L1-norm distance between normalized histograms p and q were defined as DL1(p,q)=i=1255|pi-qi|, where pi and qi are the normalized frequencies at the i-th bin of histograms p and q, respectively.
+The L1-norm distance between normalized histograms p and q were defined as Formula 1, where pi and qi are the normalized frequencies at the i-th bin of histograms p and q, respectively.

+DL1(p,q)=i=1255|pi-qi|

+Formula 1.

 Quantification of the degree of image blurring

 We quantified the degree of image blurring using the variance of wavelet coefficients of an image[6].
 The degree of image blurring is calculated and normalized as follows: (1) 2D convolution by neighboring fileter; (2) Local variance of a 5 × 5 area; and (3) Captures local phase variations after convolution with wavelet filters, normalized by a sigmoid function to (0, 1) range.
 The degree of blurring was then normalized to between 0 and 255 and we calculated its distribution (normalized histogram).
 We defined the blur index using the 98th percentile of the above distribution of the variance of wavelet coefficients.